Leave this site

 Any requests for paid leave outside of this policy must only be approved by Head of Department and Head of People Services.

-Police Officers and staff members may be eligible for up to 2 days paid time off including travelling time when representing the Police Sports United Kingdom (PSUK) team.
-Please note this does not include sports practice.
+Police Officers and staff who are Sports and Social Club members may be eligible for up to 2 days paid time off including travelling time in any leave year when representing the Police Sports United Kingdom (PSUK) team.

-This is on a case-by-case basis and number of individuals attending the event i.e 15 individuals playing for a football team entering a PSUK tournament over 2 days may receive 1 days paid leave each including travelling time.
-Individuals will require line manager support and must be approved by the Sports and Social Club Secretary or in their absence by the Chair of the Sports and Social Club.
+This is on a case-by-case basis and number of individuals attending the event i.e. 15 individuals playing for a football team entering a PSUK tournament over 2 days may receive 1 days paid leave each including travelling time.
+Individuals will require line manager support and requests must be approved by the Sports and Social Club Secretary or in their absence by the Chair of the Sports and Social Club.

 Travelling time may only be applied to travel occurring within rostered duty times.